RobertDuenner/Digital_Coevolution/README.md

 default, then every time step will be saved.
 If you set another value, lets say 10, then only every 10 timesteps will be saved, thus decreasing the size of the final output file by 10, but also decreasing your resolution in time.
+The simulation will run slightly faster if the reporting window is larger.
+If the reporting window is set to the same value as the duration of the simulation in “duration.days”, then only the starting and the ending state of the simulation will be saved.
 As with many things, there is a trade-off.
 If you want to compare different parameter settings, you will have to do that consecutively.
 Set them, name the result, run the simulation, repeat.
 If you want to run many different parameter settings (parameter